keanteng/home/content/docs/2023-08-15-data-visualization/index.md

 Let's explore the Python code to create different plot type with `seaborn`

 ### 1. Lineplot
-In the code below, we use `sns.lineplot()` where it tells Python that we want to produce a line charts with the specified datasets.
+In the code below, we use `sns.lineplot()` where it tells Python that we want to produce a line chart with the specified datasets.
 We only need to change the `data` parameters if we would like to plot for a different dataset.

 Moreover, we can also set the size of the plot by calling `plt.figure(figsize = (w,h))`.
 By adjusting the height and width of the plot we can set our plot to the desired size.